Get the kit — A$297

 The key principles are: track every training event with complete fields, monitor expiry dates proactively, conduct gap analyses quarterly, maintain supporting evidence for every entry, and ensure role-specific and participant-specific training is captured alongside mandatory items.

-If you are preparing for your SIL certification audit, the SIL Rescue Kit includes a pre-built training register, training matrix, staff induction checklist, and all 25 policies that define your organisation's training requirements — ready to customise and deploy.
+If you are preparing for your SIL certification audit, the Complete SIL Kit includes a pre-built training register, training matrix, staff induction checklist, and the policies that define your organisation's training requirements — ready to customise and deploy.

 Important: This article provides general guidance about NDIS compliance requirements.
 It is not legal or professional advice.
 Requirements may change as the NDIS Commission updates its policies and Practice Standards.
 Always verify current requirements with the NDIS Quality and Safeguards Commission or a registered NDIS consultant before making compliance decisions.